nimbleape/interview-task-selfie/README.md

 # React Selfie App 📸

-Welcome to the React Selfie App, a collaborative creation under the Nimble Ape organization!
+Welcome to the React Selfie App, a collaborative creation from Nimble Ape.
 As a shared endeavor, this repository belongs to all of us, reflecting the collective spirit of exploration and innovation within our team.

 **Note:** This project originated as a technical challenge during an interview process, designed to assess and showcase candidates' technical prowess, creativity, and problem-solving skills.
 Its purpose was to provide an opportunity for participants to demonstrate their hands-on experience and expertise in React and web development.